-As such, the company has produced some of the most acclaimed documentary films in recent years, including the Academy Award-winning Taxi to the Dark Side, the Oscar-nominated Enron: The Smartest Guys in the Room, the multiple Emmy Award-winning Mea Maxima Culpa: Silence in the House of God, Showtime’s Emmy-winning History of the Eagles, the Sundance-premiering We Steal Secrets: The Story of Wikileaks, and this year’s explosive film about Lance Armstrong’s long fall from grace, The Armstrong Lie, which premiered at the Toronto Film Festival.
+Jigsaw has produced some of the most acclaimed documentary films in recent years, including the explosive and highly popularized Going Clear: Scientology and the Prison of Belief, one of the most watched documentaries in HBO’s history; the Academy® and Emmy Award-winning Taxi to the Dark Side; the Oscar®-nominated Enron: The Smartest Guys in the Room; the multiple Emmy Award-winning Mea Maxima Culpa: Silence in the House of God; Showtime’s Emmy-winning History of the Eagles, the controversial We Steal Secrets: The Story of Wikileaks, and the provocative film about Lance Armstrong’s fall from grace, The Armstrong Lie.

-From geopolitics to sports, from finance to music, all of Jigsaw’s projects reflect the myriad interests of its founder.
-And whether the company is creating a documentary or narrative film, a scripted or unscripted series, Jigsaw adheres to the Gibney ethos: that well-told, scrupulously researched, artfully filmed stories which ignite our curiosity will always have an audience, on screens small or large, on platforms digital or traditional, and can achieve critical and commercial success without sacrificing style or authenticity.
+Whether the company is creating a documentary or narrative film, a scripted or unscripted series, Jigsaw adheres to a particular ethos: well-told, insightful, scrupulously researched, and visually filmed stories, which engage our curiosity.
+Reaching audiences on screens small or large, on platforms digital or traditional, Jigsaw achieves critical and commercial success without sacrificing style or authenticity.